Blue Alert suspect located following officer-involved shooting in Houston County - NewsBreak

 The shooting happened late Monday night on Highway 49 near Substation Loop.
 According to Houston Couty Sheriff Kevin Sugg, the officer conducted a traffic stop when the suspect pulled a gun and shot the officer.

-Officials located the suspect’s truck and described him to be a black man who was wearing a white t-shirt and a blue baseball cap.What is a Blue Alert?
+Officials located the suspect’s truck and described him to be a black man who was wearing a white t-shirt and a blue baseball cap.Erin officer shooting suspect also accused in New Orleans murder; Search continues

 Brown was also wanted for second-degree murder in Louisiana .
 According to the New Orleans Police Department, Brown is accused of killing a woman in downtown New Orleans Monday morning.